dm-rep/dmHelper/README.md

 > Queue with specified maximum length - older records are dropped

 **LedSig**
-> Simple non-blinking control of LED signaling.
+> Simple control of LED signaling.
 Automatic update of all existing instances.

 **Vval**
 > Class to store a value along with information about its validity